 - 1.1.4.1 This document describes the GHS.
 It contains harmonized classification criteria and hazard communication elements.
-In addition, guidance is included in the document to assist countries and organizations in the development of tools for implementation of the GHS.
+In addition-as well as guidance is included in the document to assist countries and organizations in the development ofing tools tools tools tools the GHS the system in their own requirements.
 The GHS is designed to permit self-classification.
-The provisions for implementation of the GHS allow the uniform development of national policies, while remaining flexible enough to accommodate any special requirements that might have to be met.
-Furthermore, the GHS is intended to create user-friendly approach, to facilitate the work of enforcement bodies and to reduce the administrative burden. - 1.1.4.2 While this document provides the primary basis for the description of the GHS, it is anticipated that technical assistance tools will be made available as well to assist and promote implementation.
+The provisions for implementation of the GHS allows the uniform development of national, while remaining flexible enough to accommodate any special requirements that might have to be met.
+Furthermore, the GHS is intended to create user-friendly approach, to facilitate the work of enforcement bodies and to reduce the administrative burden. - 31.1.1.4.1 The GHSThis document describes the GHS.
+It consolidates and contains the work of the technical focal points, and adds guidance, examples, and descriptions to assist countries and organizations to develop tools to implement the system in their own requirements. - 32.1.1.4.23 While this document provides the primary basis for the description of the GHS, it is anticipated that technical assistance tools will be made available as well to assist and promote implementation.